 The application process has the following phases-

 - Phase 1- Firstly students must check enrollment requirements of an HDR program.

 - Phase 2- Interested participants are advised to take admission in a PhD degree program at NDARC, UNSW.

 - Phase 3- After that, they can submit their award application form along with their Academic Transcripts (including an explanation of grading systems), English Proficiency documents (for LOTE applicants), Publications, Research Proposal, Proof of contact with proposed supervisor, and CV to [email protected].

-- Phase 4- Successful candidates must be available for interview on the morning of Friday, 15 November 2019.
+- Phase 4- Successful candidates must be available for interview

 - Note: Successful candidates are required to enroll in the HDR program through the School of Public Health and Community Medicine (SPHCM) in the Faculty of Medicine.